japila-books/apache-spark-internals/docs/storage/BlockManager.md

 Block [blockId] could not be removed as it was not found in either the disk, memory, or external block store
 ```

-The block is removed from xref:storage:BlockInfoManager.adoc[].
+The block is removed from storage:BlockInfoManager.md[].

-removeBlock then <<getCurrentBlockStatus, calculates the current block status>> that is used to <<reportBlockStatus, report the block status to the driver>> (if the input `tellMaster` and the info's `tellMaster` are both enabled, i.e. `true`) and the xref:executor:TaskMetrics.adoc#incUpdatedBlockStatuses[current TaskContext metrics are updated with the change].
+removeBlock then <<getCurrentBlockStatus, calculates the current block status>> that is used to <<reportBlockStatus, report the block status to the driver>> (if the input `tellMaster` and the info's `tellMaster` are both enabled, i.e. `true`) and the executor:TaskMetrics.md#incUpdatedBlockStatuses[current TaskContext metrics are updated with the change].

 removeBlock is used when:

 * BlockManager is requested to <<handleLocalReadFailure, handleLocalReadFailure>>, <<removeRdd, remove an RDD>> and <<removeBroadcast, broadcast>>

-* BlockManagerSlaveEndpoint is requested to handle a xref:storage:BlockManagerSlaveEndpoint.adoc#RemoveBlock[RemoveBlock] message
+* BlockManagerSlaveEndpoint is requested to handle a storage:BlockManagerSlaveEndpoint.md#RemoveBlock[RemoveBlock] message

 == [[removeRdd]] Removing RDD Blocks